PandaWood/jquery.rubyann/README.markdown

 The same HTML shown above (eg `<ruby>...`) will be rendered instead.

+So we've basically replaced a bunch of complex HTML markup with our own simple markup, which is then converted by running `rubyann` over the element.

 <br/>

 See __demo/demo.html__ in the source tree for a working example/demonstration.